TadiwanasheZvidzaRodney/Hustlr/README.md

 4. **Frontend:** Provides the user interface for taskers and clients.
 5. **Admin Panel:** A separate interface for administrative tasks.
 6. **WhatsApp Integration:** Handles incoming and outgoing messages, integrates with the platform's API.

+### Scalability Considerations

+Although monolithic, we can implement strategies to prepare for future growth:

+* **Vertical Scaling:** Increase the resources (CPU, memory, storage) of the server to handle increased load.
+* **Load Balancing:** Distribute incoming traffic across multiple instances of the application to improve performance.
+* **Database Optimization:** Implement indexing, query optimization, and caching to enhance database performance.
+* **Code Optimization:** Write efficient code and use profiling tools to identify performance bottlenecks.
+* **Microservices Readiness:** Design the application with modularity in mind, making it easier to extract components into separate services later.